tltommu/CourseApp2.0/README.md

 8. Export the self-signed certificate in advance (read the description of the certificate that is missing), and then follow the wizard to import the self-signed certificate.

 Issue resolved based on procedures on this link[https://learn.microsoft.com/en-us/troubleshoot/developer/visualstudio/installation/warnings-untrusted-certificate](https://learn.microsoft.com/en-us/troubleshoot/developer/visualstudio/installation/warnings-untrusted-certificate)

+## Scafoldded Items

+All the pages in `Areas\Identity\Pages\Account\Manage` are scafoldded items of ASP.NET SDK.
+It normally would not appear in the files unless your added them manually by
+1. Right-clicking your project in solution explorer (in my case is `CourseApp2.0`)
+2. Click `Add Scafoldded Item`
+3. Select `Identity`
+4. Then choose pages you want to add.
+There are almost 30 pages of it and you can customize them as you wish.

 ## Authentication
 Google auth2.0 setup, follow this tutorial by [codewolf](https://www.youtube.com/watch?v=O1QmK_q2Xfw&ab_channel=TheCodeWolf) as well as the [offcial documentation](https://learn.microsoft.com/en-us/azure/app-service/overview-authentication-authorization#identity-providers) to setup.